nathan-smeal/cs7641/lessons/ml_p3_lesson_04_game_theory_continued.md

 Note:
 * Now that besides the always defect for both, TFT for both is also a N.E.
 * We have changes the game structure: now the value has been the total rewards among multiple rounds of game and the number of rounds is unknown.
+* Change rewards from expected reward, to expected rewards

 ## Repeated Game and the Folk Theorem

 General idea: In repeated games, the possibilty of retailation opens the door for cooperation.

 **"Folk Theorem"** (Oral tradition): **In mathematics**, results are known, at least to some experts to the field, and considered to have established status, but not published in complete form.